NEDJIMAbelgacem/regular-expressions-cpp-library/readme.md

 ## Features :

 Supported operators :
-- concatentation operator like "ab".
+- concatenation operator like "ab".
 - union operator like "a|b".
 - 0 or more repetitions operator '*'.
 - 1 or more repetitions operator '+'.